GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

       - Memory: 200Mi
       - CPU: 500m

-> **Note** Dedicated references Dedicated Gaming Server.

 ### Success Criteria

 - GKE shows a GameServer is deployed.
-- You are able to play a game of SpaceAgon with your team by first connecting to http://<YOUR-FRONTEND-IP> and then clicking `Connect to Server` and providing your GameServers IP address and port.
+- You are able to play a game of SpaceAgon with your team by first connecting to `http://<YOUR-FRONTEND-IP>` and then clicking **Connect to Server** and providing your GameServers IP address and port.

 ### Tips